• Skip to primary navigation

-Anyone can make its own wireless headphones using this Infrared Wireless Headphone Circuit.
+Anyone can make its own wireless headphones using this Infrared Wireless Headphone Circuit, as this circuit sends sound by using infrared light but not with wire.

-We can also control it from far like change volume or songs.
+So we can move around easily while listening and we can also control it from far like change volume or songs.

 What is a Infrared Headphones Receiver Circuit:

-They get sound from TV or music system using infrared.
+Infrared headphones are with no wire headphones, as they get sound from TV or music system using infrared.

-Receiver circuit is very important as it catches the signal and change it back to sound where we can hear.
+Receiver circuit is also very important as it catches the signal and change it back to sound where we can hear.

 Circuit Working: